Beth Hassel, Director

 More specifically, the Faith and Reason Learning Community will explore:

 - the student's approach to the meaning of life

-- the meaning of personal religious faith
+- the meaning of personal faith journey

 - the theories of faith development